Blog Layout

 5. Review compliance expertise.
 Make sure the PEOs you’re interested in are experts in compliance for the locations you’re currently operating in, and any areas you’re interested in expanding into.

 6. Assess employee benefits.
-Look for PEOs that offer the employee benefits you’re interested in providing to your workers, like business health insurance and dental insurance.
+Look for PEOs that offer the employee benefits you’re interested in providing to your workers, like business health insurance, dental insurance, term life insurance, whole life insurance, universal life insurance and burial insurance.

 7. Understand service level agreements (SLAs).
 Have a lawyer review any potential SLAs and answer any questions you have, so you’re completely clear about what each partnership would entail.